likenji/pycbg/README.md

 # PYCBG
 Python analyzing tools for Netease CBG.
 Version 0.1.<br>
 Right now only parsing, crawling modules and some simple analyzing functions for cbg-xyq. <br>
+## Dependencies
+None<br>
+But when you download or clone code, make sure that **the folder named pycbg is in the list of your environment variables.**
+For what to do, you can simply download the code and unzip into the path of Your Python interpreter/Anaconda folder.
 ## Demo
 See [demo_overall_role.ipynb](https://github.com/likenji/pycbg/blob/master/xyq/demo_overall_role.ipynb)
 ## Introduction (Chinese)